ROCm/HIP/docs/understand/programming_model_reference.rst

 .. figure:: ../data/understand/programming_model_reference/memory_hierarchy.svg
   :alt: Diagram depicting nested rectangles of varying color.
 The outermost one
-        titled "Grid", inside on the upper half a rectangle titled "Cluster".
-        Inside it are two identical rectangles titled "Block", inside them are ones titled "Local" with multiple "Warp" titled rectangles.
+        titled "Grid", inside it are two identical rectangles titled "Block", inside them are ones titled "Local" with multiple "Warp" titled rectangles.
         Blocks have not just Local inside, but also rectangles titled "Shared".
-The Shared rectangles of Blocks in the same Cluster are grouped together with a translucent halo titled "Cluster shared".
-Outside the Cluster but inside the Grid is a rectangle titled "Global" with three others
+        Inside the Grid is a rectangle titled "Global" with three others inside:
-        inside: "Surface", "Texture" (same color) and "Constant" (different color).
+        "Surface", "Texture" (same color) and "Constant" (different color).

   Memory hierarchy.